A college student, the daughter of a Miami firefighter, a family of four: What we know about the collapse victims - KESQ

 Scores of people remain unaccounted for after the collapse of part of the 13-story residential building.
 Search and rescue teams have been feverishly scouring the site since shortly after 55 of the building’s 136 units fell at around 1:30 a.m. on June 24.

-Thirty-two deaths had been confirmed as of Tuesday morning, officials said.
+Forty-six deaths had been confirmed as of Wednesday afternoon, officials said.
 The victims range in age from 4 to 92.

 Fang’s teenage son was pulled injured but alive from the rubble, according to family members.
 The Lozanos were the uncle and godmother of Phil Ferro, the chief meteorologist for CNN affiliate WSVN.

-Note: This story has also been updated with the correct spelling of Jay Kleiman’s last name.